BioCanRx v2.0: Setting the Stage for Network Renewal

 OUR ANTICIPATED FUNDING PROGRAMS

 BioCanRx intends to deliver its Cycle II research program through funding via our existing suite of programs (described below), plus a number of core facilities that are accessible to all members of the BioCanRx network.
-Three of the research programs are directed at therapeutic development and reflect the translational focus of BioCanRx, which organizes its investments into a pipeline-like structure common to the biotechnology industry (Catalyst, Enabling Studies, Clinical Trials).
+Three of the research programs are directed at therapeutic development and reflect the translational focus of BioCanRx, which organizes its investments into a pipeline-like structure common to the biotechnology industry (Enabling Studies and Clinical Trials).
 The fourth research program, Implementation Solutions, funds research into the clinical, social and economic impact of BioCanRx biotherapeutic platforms and technologies, with the ultimate goal of facilitating uptake of BioCanRx technologies by next stage receptors and beyond, to prepare for adoption and health care system implementation.
-While BioCanRx will not likely fund products through phase III clinical trials to market approval, we are acutely interested in development of policy research and HTA tools and methodologies to apply to our portfolio at earlier stages of development, in anticipation of later stage hurdles to adoption, reimbursement, and delivery in the Canadian health care landscape.
+While BioCanRx will not fund products through phase III clinical trials to market approval, we are acutely interested in development of policy research and HTA tools and methodologies to apply to our portfolio at earlier stages of development, in anticipation of later stage hurdles to adoption, reimbursement, and delivery in the Canadian health care landscape.
 All research programs are targeted at applicants who have already made substantial advances in their basic research programs and are now ready to work in collaborative, multidisciplinary, academic–industry teams to move their discoveries into the clinic in a rational, scientifically well-supported and highly disciplined fashion.

 The Catalyst Program